Limoncello is a sweet and potent Italian lemon liqueur made with steeping lemon peel in grain alcohol, or vodka, as a substitute.

 Day 15 (Week 3)

-- At the end of 2 weeks, make a simple syrup with our water and sugar, by simmering it for 10 minutes.
+- At the end of 2 weeks, make a simple syrup with our water and sugar, by simmering them together in a saucepan for 2 minutes.800 ml water, 400 g sugar

 If you are making your limoncello with no water, that is, with 37% or even 40% vodka, just add the sugar now, along with the lemon zest/peel.
 NO WATER NECESSARY.